-Concerns about poor water quality and overall creek health coupled with stakeholder interest in stewardship of the creek led SCC, an Austin nonprofit organization, to pursue funding for the creation of a watershed action plan.
-The project was funded by the EPA through a Clean Water Act §319(h) grant that is administered by TCEQ in addition to funds from private foundations.
-SCC facilitated the Shoal Creek Watershed Action Plan (SCWAP) process and partnered closely with the COA and academic, business, and neighborhood stakeholders to develop this Plan.
+Concerns about poor water quality and overall creek health, coupled with stakeholder interest, led SCC to pursue funding for the creation of a watershed action plan.
+The project was funded by the U.S EPA through a Clean Water Act Section 319(h) grant that is administered by TCEQ in addition to funds from private foundations.
+SCC facilitated the Shoal Creek Watershed Action Plan (SCWAP) process and partnered closely with the COA and academic, business, and neighborhood stakeholders to develop this plan.